 The key terms we learned were:

-- Access Token: a secret that the client obtains upon successfully completing the OAuth process.
+- Access token: A secret code that the client obtains upon successfully completing the OAuth process

-- Scope: permissions that determine what access the client has to user's data.
+- Scope: Permissions that determine what access the client has to the user's data

 In the next chapter, we look at some of the basics concepts in API design, including how APIs organize their data so the client can easily access what it wants.